r3-os/r3/src/constance/src/lib.md

 > **To be implemented:** Supporting acquring CPU Lock in user code, supporting priority boost

 > **Relation to Other Specifications:** Inspired from [the μITRON4.0 specification](http://www.ertl.jp/ITRON/SPEC/mitron4-e.html).
 CPU Lock and Priority Boost correspond to a CPU locked state and a dispatching state from μITRON4.0, respectively.
 In contrast to this specification, both concepts are denoted by proper nouns in the Constance RTOS.
 This means phrases like “when the CPU is locked” are not allowed.
+>
+> CPU Lock corresponds to `SuspendOSInterrupts` and `ResumeOSInterrupts` from the OSEK/VDX specification.

 # Contexts